 What to Expect

 In years without a pandemic, at Vancouver’s Fiesta de las Velitas event you can expect lots of Colombian food, Latin American music, and hundreds of local Colombians and their families having dinner together and enjoying the festive season.

-At the event there is food for purchase, children’s activities and live bands playing Colombian music and other Latin American favourites.
+At the event there is usually food for purchase, children’s activities and live bands playing Colombian music and other Latin American favourites.
 It’s an alcohol-free and family-friendly fiesta, so there is no cash bar, beer or other “adult” beverages.

 In 2018, at the Burnaby Hall venue, food vendors had stalls in the main entrance lobby and the main hall was full of rows of tables for people to sit at and enjoy their dinners and conversation with friends.
 Live bands played on the stage and children’s activities took place downstairs.
 Some of the bands were Colombian, and others from other Latin American countries (like the Mariachis los Dorados from Mexico).
 The 2019 event at the Our Lady of Mercy School venue was similar.

 About Little Candles Day